-HTK and its Advisers are expressly precluded from taking any action on behalf of clients, and are not obligated to render any advice to clients, with respect to (a) the voting of proxies solicited by, or with respect to, the issuers of any securities held in the account; or, (b) legal proceedings involving securities or other investments presently or previously held in the account, or the issuers thereof, including bankruptcies and class action lawsuits.
+HTK and its Advisers do not directly vote proxies for client accounts.
 Clients receive proxies or other solicitations directly from the custodian or transfer agent.
 In the event HTK and/or the Adviser receives such information, HTK and/or the Adviser will send, or will cause to be sent, all such proxy and legal proceedings information and documents to the client, to allow the client to take whatever action they deem advisable under the circumstances.
 Clients should refer to the respective TPAM's Disclosure Brochure for information concerning its proxy voting policies.
 Clients can obtain a copy of the TPAM's proxy voting policies and procedures upon request.